fmatthew5876/stdcxx-align/proposal/draft.md

 This proposal adds support for a few mnemonics which are useful for low level code which has to manually align blocks of memory.
-It also adds two new alignment cast, which allow safe alignment up or down conversions between typed pointers.
+It also adds two new alignment casts, which allow safe alignment up or down conversions between differently typed pointers.

+This proposal was originally a small part of \[[N3864](#N3864)\] but has been broken out as it is somewhat unrelated to the core purpose of that paper.

 Impact on the standard
 =============================